pyxld-kris/activity__assembly-line__function-intro/README.md

 # DEV LAUNCHERS ACTIVITY

-### Stage Maker - Array Intro
+### Assembly Line - Function Intro

 We're going to be modifying the "modify.mjs" file for this activity!

-Key Concepts: arrays, loops
+Key Concepts: functions, return

 ---

 #### GOAL:

+The Function Factory

-Sort the steps to allow your character to reach the goal!
+Change the functions to pass all of the checks!

-Open the "modify.mjs" file to begin
+Open the "activity1.mjs" file to begin

 ---